vantablanta/msarendo/README.md

 ## User Story
 * Sign in to the application to start using.
-* Check out available jobs and apply by a single swift click.
+* Check out available jobs and apply with a single swift click.
 * Post a job.
-* Recive updates on status of your application using email notofications
+* Recive updates on the status of your application using email notifications
 * View recruiter info
 * View Candidate info